 MagVigen™ – Anti-EpCAM enables high recovery of high-purity and viable cells for use in further downstream molecular or cellular assays.
 The beads bound cells can be lysed for further protein or nucleic acid purification.
 MagVigen™ nanoparticles are much smaller than conventional micro-beads.
 This feature allows for better accessibility of the nanoparticles to the antigenic epitope on cell surface.
 In addition, the surfaces of MagVigen™ nanoparticles are uniquely coated to reduce non-specific interactions with non-targeted cells.

-- MagVigen™ – Anti-EpCAM nanoparticles (Cat# 51001) are provided in phosphate buffered saline (PBS), pH 7.4.
-Each vial contains 1 ml of solution with a particle concentration of 1 mg/ml.
+- MagVigen™ – Anti-EpCAM nanoparticles (Cat # 51001) are provided in phosphate buffered saline (PBS), pH 7.4.
+Each vial contains 1 ml of solution with a particle concentration of 1 mg/ml, which is enough for approximately 50 cell capture assays.

 All materials should be stored at 4°C.